-Before the fighting in the Bay of Plenty, a few Pākehā co-existed with many Māori.
+Before the fighting in Bay of Plenty, a few Pākehā co-existed with many Māori.
 By 1870 trade between Māori and Pākehā had waned, and the missions had closed.
-The Bay of Plenty became a fortified zone bordering a Māori interior.
+Bay of Plenty became a fortified zone bordering a Māori interior.

 Redoubts (forts) were maintained at Tauranga, Maketū, Whakatāne and Ōpōtiki, and soldiers of the Armed Constabulary built roads throughout the region.

 For the first time there was organised European settlement:

 - Near Tauranga and Ōpōtiki in the 1860s, pensioned-off military forces were given confiscated tribal land.

 - Protestant Irish immigrants from Ulster settled at Katikati and Te Puke in the 1870s and 1880s.

 - In the 1890s, settlers from Canterbury in the South Island moved to the Rangitāiki swampland.

 Unlike southern New Zealand provinces, Bay of Plenty did not prosper.
 Farmers could not run large sheep flocks because the climate was too mild and moist, the soil too poor, or the land too forested.
 Gold was only found outside the district.
 And hopes of tourist through-traffic to the ‘Hot Lakes’ at Rotorua faded once this scenic area became accessible by road from Waikato in 1883.
 They were dashed with the completion of a rail link along the same route in 1894.